What’s the most common complaint of people who have applied for immigration benefits? And for those who have been interviewed by the USCIS?

 Tired of waiting for you…

-In the 1970s when I worked as an Attorney for the U.S. Immigration and Naturalization Service (INS), immigrants sometimes had to wait for what seemed like forever to get their appointments or to get a decision on their application even after an in-person appointments.
+In the 1970s and 1980s when I worked as an Attorney for the U.S. Immigration and Naturalization Service (INS), immigrants sometimes had to wait for what seemed like forever to get their appointments or to get a decision on their application even after an in-person appointment.